One fact that most Filipinos overlook is the fact that in the

 alphabet, it’s probably because it’s used in a local language you

 don’t know about.
-We’re mostly using “foreign” letters like Z,
+We’re mostly using “foreign” letters like

-languages that actually use these letters natively, and to them, these
+there are local languages that actually use these letters natively,

-are not borrowed from western orthographies but are letters that
+and to them, these are not borrowed from western orthographies but

-from languages local to the Philippines.
+properly loan words from languages local to the Philippines.

 This is also why I don’t agree when people define Filipino as just

 standardized Tagalog.
-Maybe that would’ve been true at one point, but
+Maybe that would’ve been true at one point,

-country.
+in the country.

-What's frustrating is that it used to be rendered as ng̃ to denote
+What's frustrating is that it used to be rendered as ng̃ to

-of Institutio Cervantes, but Philippine orthography
+the logo of Institutio Cervantes, but Philippine

-casually dropped ng̃ which is sad.
+orthography casually dropped ng̃ which is sad.

 I find this really interesting because this is the first time I’m